-Neither method requires you to know Mandarin.
+Neither method requires you to know Mandarin Chinese.
 Uber will automatically pull out your money.
 That means you jump into the car when it arrives at your destination and leave upon arriving at Taipei 101.

 Taking a taxi requires you to present Taipei 101’s address.
 Watch the meter throughout your trip and pay the driver once your journey ends.

-Before or after visiting the 35th floor Starbucks, you can do these things inside Taipei 101:
+Before or after visiting the 35th floor Starbucks, do these things inside Taipei 101:

 - View Taipei City from the Skyline 460